-Energy generated by conversion of glucose to $CO_2$ and $H_2O$
+Energy generated by conversion of glucose to CO2 and H2O

 - a.
 When glucose is oxidized completely to CO2 and H2O, approximately 30 or 32 moles of ATP are generated. - i.
 Two moles of ATP and 2 moles of NADH are generated from the conversion of 1 mole of glucose to 2 moles of pyruvate. - ii.
 The 2 moles of pyruvate enter the mitochondria and are converted to 2 moles of acetyl-CoA, producing 2 moles of NADH, which generate approximately 5 moles of ATP by oxidative phosphorylation. - iii.
 The 2 moles of acetyl-CoA are oxidized in the TCA cycle, generating approximately 20 moles of ATP. - iv.
 NADH, produced in the cytosol by glycolysis, cannot directly cross the mitochondrial membrane.
-Therefore, the electrons are passed to the mitochondrial electron transport chain by two shuttle systems: Glycerol phosphate shuttle Malate aspartate shuttle a.
-Overall, when 1 mole of glucose is oxidized to $CO_2$ and $H_2O$ , approximately 30 moles of ATP are produced if the glycerol phosphate shuttle is used, or 32 moles if the malate aspartate shuttle is used.
+Therefore, the electrons are passed to the mitochondrial electron transport chain by two shuttle systems: Glycerol phosphate shuttle a.
+Overall, when 1 mole of glucose is oxidized to CO_2 and H_2O , approximately 30 moles of ATP are produced if the glycerol phosphate shuttle is used, or 32 moles if the malate aspartate shuttle is used.